Thomas-yx/ResGCNv1/README.md

 ### 2.2 Experimental Dataset

-Our models are experimented on the **NTU RGB+D 60 & 120** datasets, which can be download from [here](http://rose1.ntu.edu.sg/datasets/actionrecognition.asp).
+Our models are experimented on the **NTU RGB+D 60 & 120** datasets, which can be downloaded from [here](http://rose1.ntu.edu.sg/datasets/actionrecognition.asp).

 There are 302 samples of **NTU RGB+D 60** and 532 samples of **NTU RGB+D 120** need to be ignored, which are shown in the **'src/preprocess/ignore.txt'**.